yomi-wan/favouriting/README.md

 change 'version' to the latest commit.
 ```

-2. To your Collection List Wrapper give and ID called 'favList'
+2. To your Collection List Wrapper give an ID called 'favList'
-3. Directly inside the Collection Item add an embed, use the drop down to grab the slug.
-Give the embed a class of 'idtext'.
+3. Directly inside the Collection Item add an embed block, use the drop down to grab the slug.
+4. Give the embed a class of 'idtext'.
 This will make sure that id has no spaces and, is unique to the item.
-4. Create interaction link, for the favouriting and unfavouriting.
+5. Create interaction link, for the favouriting and unfavouriting.
 Give it the class of 'fav-btn' style the default state. eg. empty heart icon
-5. Next add a combo class of 'fav' for the favourite state & style eg. filled in heart icon
+6. Next add a combo class of 'fav' for the favourite state & style eg. filled in heart icon
-6. remove combo class and publish.
+7. Remove 'fav' class and publish.

+>We do this so the default state is not showing that its favourited

 ### If would want a favourites only listing